 • 32% improvement in lower back and neck pain in workplace studies

-• Alternating positions is key—standing alone doesn’t help
+• Alternating positions is the key mechanism — standing alone doesn’t help

 What Research Actually Shows